-(Walking everywhere is more than a nod to the environment or even fitness: Dion is colour blind and doesn't see reds and greens well, so he doesn't often drive, although he does have a licence, he told Maclean's magazine recently.)
+(Walking everywhere is more than a nod to the environment or even fitness: Dion is colour blind and doesn't see reds and greens well, so he doesn't often drive, although he does have a licence, he told Maclean's magazine.)

 Still, Dion quietly persevered.
-Named Chrétien's minister of intergovernmental affairs, he launched a letter-writing campaign to newspapers to challenge the nationalist views in Quebec on almost every conceivable issue and his determined (some said intellectually unforgiving) style in cabinet eventually forced through the 2000 Clarity Act to set strict federalist ground rules in the event of another Quebec referendum.
+Named Chrétien's minister of intergovernmental affairs, , he launched a letter-writing campaign to newspapers to challenge the nationalist views in Quebec on almost every conceivable issue.
+His determined (some said intellectually unforgiving) style in cabinet eventually forced through the 2000 Clarity Act to set strict federalist ground rules in the event of another Quebec referendum.

 Adopted over the (behind-the-scenes) objections of such stalwarts as then finance minister Paul Martin, the Clarity Act has stood the test of time and earned Dion a reputation for courage and integrity, at least in English Canada.

 When Dion arrived in Ottawa in 1996, he brought some name recognition and an academic resumé but not much else.
 The name recognition came courtesy of his father, Léon Dion, a noted Quebec political scientist and federalist (although by the post-Meech Lake period in the mid-1990s, like many Quebecers, he was wavering).